djtjwillia/python-api/README.md

 docker run --volumes-from gcloud-config -it google/cloud-sdk:latest gcloud container clusters create pythonapi --region us-west1

 ### Using Deployment Manager
-After your project has been created, and your secret key is setup, you can use Deployment Manager to create a more repeatable and customized setup of GKE. https://github.com/GoogleCloudPlatform/deploymentmanager-samples/tree/master/examples/v2/gke In the link above is Google's Deployment manager repo for GKE.
+After your secret key is setup, you can use Deployment Manager to create a more repeatable and customized setup of GKE. https://github.com/GoogleCloudPlatform/deploymentmanager-samples/tree/master/examples/v2/gke In the link above is Google's Deployment manager repo for GKE & other resources.
 Using this repo as a base you can customize your GKE as much as needed.